kwurst/bb-file-cleanup/README.md

 This script will:

-1. Delete all comment files that contain no text data and not comment.
+1. Delete all comment files that contain no text data and no comment.
 2. Rename all other files to username-filename.ext

 Call the script as:

-python BbCleanup.py directory-to-cleanup
+> python BbCleanup.py *directory-to-cleanup*